Course Design & Instructional Materials

 Course Design is the process that includes identifying and sequencing essential content supporting students' skill development towards state learning standards.
 Course design involves providing appropriate instructional materials, professional development, and support systems for teachers as they implement the course.

-Instructional Materials include all materials designed for use by students and their teachers as learning resources to help students to acquire facts, skills, and/or to develop cognitive processes.
-Types of instructional materials include core, alternative core, intervention, supplemental, and temporary supplemental.
+Instructional materials are all materials designed for use by students and their teachers as learning resources to help students to acquire facts, skills, and/or to develop cognitive processes.
+These instructional materials, used to help students meet state learning standards, may be printed or digital, and may include textbooks, technology-based materials, other educational media, and assessments.

 Course Design & Instructional Materials Toolkit